Skip to main content

 Default

 The default rate is the percentage of the total sum funded through Trine that is defaulted.
 A loan is classed as defaulted when the borrower is unable to repay the loan and investors have lost some or all of their investment and Trine does not deem it worth continuing the recovery actions.
-You can check our current default rate.
+You can check our current default rate here.

 Did this answer your question?